haseebkhan02/haseebkhan02/README.md

 I'm a passionate AI/ML engineer with hands-on experience building **Generative AI models**, **Wi-Fi optimization systems**, and **real-time log analyzers**.
 With a strong foundation in **Deep Learning**, **Computer Vision**, and **Embedded Networking**, I blend research and practical engineering to solve complex system-level problems.

-Currently working at **Samsung Semiconductor India R&D**, I specialize in:
-- 🌐 Wi-Fi network optimization using AI/ML
-- 🤖 Log automation using NLP and anomaly detection
-- 🧠 LLM-based assistants for Wi-Fi debugging and maintenance

-I’ve also worked with **Nokia** on **5G MAC layer development** and mentored final-year students as an **Assistant Professor** in AI and Generative Models.

 ---

 ## 🧰 Tech Stack & Interests